tiendu/tiendu.github.io/_posts/2025-05-27-automation-makefile-eng.md

     done
 ```

-Not terrible… but:

-- You need to escape every line with backslashes
+Looks simple - until:

+- You forget a `;`
-- It’s easy to miss a semicolon or quote
+- You mess up a quote
-- Multi-line conditionals become unreadable fast
+- You try nesting logic 😵‍💫

+Like Make, justfile shines as a wrapper, not a full-blown script.

 ---